reuven/OReilly-2024-03March-12-chatgpt/README.md

 # Data from my "Pair Programming with ChatGPT" course

 This repo contains the Jupyter notebook + program files from my training for O'Reilly in March 2024.
 It'll remain open, so you can review the material later on.

-Also, I'll add the conversations from ChatGPT, so you can review those, as well.
+The ChatGPT output is here: https://chat.openai.com/share/a319ef7a-ae45-4d62-a96b-ddf6d8269e5e

 Enjoy!